anish-sahoo/PiPicoW_Epaper_Project/README.md

 # PiPicoW_Epaper_Project
-Codebase for Challenge 2 of the UNO IT Innovation Cup
+Codebase for Challenge 2 of the UNO IT Innovation Cup for **Millard North Team 1**

 ## Hardware & Software Used
 - Raspberry Pi Pico W & Waveshare Pico ePaper 2.13